googlefonts/VTT-Deficiencies/README.md

 **Use case**

-In Type design it is common practice to design the middle bar of the H and other characters such as E F, to be optically centred rather than mathematically centred.
+In Type design it is common practice to design the middle bar of the H and other characters such as E F, to be optically centered rather than mathematically centered.
 There are many glyphs in a typical Latin font, including glyphs in the Latin, Greek and Cyrillic designs that share this design characteristic.

-A middle bar that is designed to be mathematically centred will appear optically too low.
-This optical efffect is adjusted for in the high resolution design, and in the case of the H bar for example, the bar is moved up slightly so that it _‘appears’_ to be centered.
+A middle bar that is designed to be mathematically centered will appear optically too low.
+This optical effect is adjusted for in the high resolution design.
+In the case of the H bar for example, the bar is moved up slightly so that it _‘appears’_ to be centered.

 One of the benefits of hinting Variable fonts is one simple set of hints can be applied to all variations in the font.
 This approach however has drawbacks.
 Once the hinting code had been added, and compiled, there are not many other options to adjust any less than ideal visual results across the variation space.